The Dignity for All Students Act

 Additionally, under the Dignity Act, schools will be responsible for collecting and reporting data regarding material incidents of discrimination and harassment.

-- The Updated Resource and Promising Practices Guide for School Administrators & Faculty is Available!: View in browser or download the PDF (1.4 MB) (12/30/13)
+- The Updated Resource and Promising Practices Guide for School Administrators & Faculty is Available!: download the PDF (1.4 MB) (Updated 5/10/16)